priye-1/Server_report_data_pipeline/readme.md

 ### Technologies used
 - <b>Apache Airflow</b>: Apache Airflow is an open-source platform for authoring, scheduling and monitoring data and computing workflows.
 For this project it was used to manage data extraction and transformation process<br><br>
 - <b>Google Bigquery</b>: This is a cloud-based data warehousing platform for data storage and analytics purpose.
 For this project it was used to store transformed data for analysis<br><br>
 - <b>Google Cloud Function</b>: This is Google's serverless compute solution for creating event-driven applications.
-For this project, it is to be used to trigger DAG run by running based on a schedule.<br><br>
+For this project, it is to be used to trigger DAG by running based on a schedule.<br><br>
 - <b>Pandas</b> : This is a flexible and easy to use open source data analysis and manipulation tool, built on top of the Python programming language.
 For this project it was used to transform data scraped<br><br>
 - <b>Google Cloud Storage</b>: This is a highly scalable object storage service that stores data as objects within buckets.
 It is commonly used to store and distribute large media files, data backups and static website files.
 For this project it is used to store data scraped from target website. <br><br>
 - <b>Streamlit</b>:Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
 For this project it was used to display data analysed from bigquery <br><br>